tam-n/c0523-code-solutions/dom-events/dom-events-quiz-notes.md

 - What is a callback function?
   A function called within a function
 - What object is passed into an event listener callback when the event fires?
-  The document object
+  The event object
 - What is the `event.target`?
 If you weren't sure, how would you check?
 Where could you get more information about it?
-  It is the target property of the document object.
+  It is the target property of the event object.
 If you weren't sure you can console log it to check on the browser console
 - What is the difference between these two snippets of code?
   ```js
   element.addEventListener('click', handleClick);